HenryBaby/nro-ovl-asset-editor/README.md

 I decided to move from tkinter, because I could.
 In any case, like I stated.
 Any and all credit goes towards the dev of the original tool.
 I don't know what's customary when it comes to stuff like this, original LICENSE is provided.

-## nro-asset-editor
-Edit asset data in Switch homebrew .nro files according to the Assets layout described on [switchbrew](http://switchbrew.org/index.php?title=NRO#Assets).

-Using this program it should be possible to add/change icons and metadata for any hbmenu homebrew apps.
-It can be downloaded from the [release page](https://github.com/vgmoose/nro-asset-editor/releases).

 ### GUI
 To run the GUI, either run the precompiled binary from the release page, or run `maker.py` without any additional arguments.